xubowenhaoren/Birdify/README.md

 - Repeated 10-fold Cross Validation
   - As shown in the results, it improved test accuracy for InceptionV4 from 65.5% to 74.4%.
   - However, the test accuracy decreased from 89.2% to 86.9% after using repeated 10-fold Cross Validation.
-  - We think that this is a good example indicating that more appealing techniques doesn't equate better performance for every model.
+  - We think that this is a good example indicating that having appealing techniques doesn't guarantee better performance for every model.

 ### Conclusion